 Secretary-General may issue Guidelines

-The Secretary-General may, from time to time, issue Guidelines in accordance with regulation 93 in respect of the calculation and payment of royalties prescribed in this Part.
+The Secretary-General may, from time to time, issue Guidelines in accordance with regulation 95 in respect of the administration and management of royalties prescribed in this Part.

-The Secretary-General shall consider all requests for the clarification of any Guidelines issued under paragraph 1 above, or on any other matter connected with the determination of a royalty and its payment.
+The Secretary-General shall consider all requests for the clarification of any Guidelines issued under paragraph 1 above, or on any other matter connected with the administration and management of a royalty and its payment.

 Regulation 75